 We all use FreshBooks to clock our time with client projects, bill for expenses and services, and then receive payments each month.
 For the most part I bill out about $7,000 a month for client work.

-Yes, FreshBooks charges a small monthly fee to use their services (about $19-30 a month), although they do have a free service with less features.
+Yes, FreshBooks charges a small monthly fee to use their services (about $20-30 a month), although they do have a free service with less features.
 But that’s small change compared to the fees PayPal charges, and how much money you could save using this invoicing hack.

 Beware though, this does not include a credit payment option.
 So in order to receive the $0.50 per invoice paid option your clients have to be willing to pay via this method only.
 However, it can be worth the savings (in my opinion and experience) and most clients don’t mind using this payment process at all.